ravi1997/Research-excellence/ImprovementPlan.md

-# Detailed Improvement Plan for Route Consolidation
+# Detailed Improvement Plan for ResearchCycle Framework and Route Consolidation

 ## Executive Summary
 The route files in `app/routes/v1` exhibit significant code duplication, especially in the research modules (abstracts, awards, best papers).
-This document outlines specific improvements to reduce redundancy and increase maintainability.
+This document outlines specific improvements to reduce redundancy and increase maintainability, with special focus on the ResearchCycle framework and reviewer management system.

 ## Priority Improvements